 This program is a unique blend of two professions.
 The goal of this program is to help students develop job readiness skills relative to the welding and machining occupations.
 During the first year, students learn the basic theory and skills of both welding and machining.
 Measurement, blueprint reading, layout, machine setup and operation of various types of welders and machines are all studied and applied.
 Second year students have the opportunity to specialize in either the machining or welding portion of the program.
-In welding, students will focus on different types of welding procedures, as well as basic desidesign and fabrication skills using pipe benders, rollers, brakes and shears.
-In machining, students design and fabrication skills using pipe benders, rollers, brakes and shears.
+In welding, students will focus on different types of welding procedures, as well as basic design and fabrication skills using pipe benders, rollers, brakes and shears.
 In machining, students will expand on their current machine operations and setup skills, along with CNC programming and operation using "Mastercam" software, Haas CNC lathes and vertical machining centers.